Hedebo Embroidery in Generations

 Preservation

-Pieces of Hedebo Embroidery were passed on from one generation to the other.
-At the end of the 1870s, when the Danish Folk Museum declared Hedebo Embroidery a national treasure, there were many beautiful examples of their female ancestors’ embroidery in the peasants’ farm houses.
-The attention given to Hedebo embroidery in the period from 1870 to 1920 is likely to have strengthened the tendency to hold on to these embroideries.
-In the middle of the 20th century the Danish Popular Embroideries Society succeeded in locating and registering several hundred Hedebo embroideries in their many hiding places.
+Pieces of Hedebo embroidery were passed down from one generation to the next.
+By the end of the 1870s, when the Danish Folk Museum declared Hedebo embroidery a national treasure, many beautiful examples of their female ancestors’ embroidery could be found in the peasants' farmhouses.
+The attention given to Hedebo embroidery between 1870 and 1920 likely strengthened the tendency to preserve these embroideries.
+IIn the middle of the 20th century, the Danish Popular Embroideries Society succeeded in locating and registering several hundred Hedebo embroideries from their many hiding places.
 The museums in the Hedebo area and in Copenhagen have many Hedebo embroideries in their collections, and continue to receive more.
 Today at least 25 local cultural history museums outside the Hedebo area have Hedebo embroideries in their collections.

 Age of the embroideries

-Hedebo Embroidery has often been dated by the year included in the needle lace, or by stipulating the age from the variation and composition.
-There is a question, however, as to what these dates really express.
-A woman, who in her youth had learnt one variation, may have continued to use this even though new variations were introduced.
-Whole sections of a decorative towel could be replaced, so that only a trained eye could detect the renewal, and a monogram and a date may refer to a woman’s wedding day, rather than to the age of the sewing.
-Maybe the bride had replaced the old monogram and date with new ones.
-We do know that certain variations and compositions peaked in large numbers in certain periods, and that there is a chronological development in the variations of Hedebo Embroidery.
+Hedebo embroidery is often dated based on the year included in the needle lace or by estimating its age through variations in composition.
+However, there is a question as to what these dates truly represent.
+A woman who, in her youth, learned one variation might have continued to use it even as new variations were introduced.
+Whole sections of a decorative towel could be replaced, making it so that only a trained eye could detect the renewal.
+A monogram and date might refer to a woman’s wedding day rather than the age of the embroidery.
+It’s possible that the bride replaced the old monogram and date with new ones.
+However, we do know that certain variations and compositions peaked in large numbers during specific periods, and that there is a chronological development in the variations of Hedebo embroidery.

 Change

-Analyses of the individual textiles give rise to the belief that several women have worked on the same piece of Hedebo Embroidery, or that one woman has decorated a textile with an intermission of several years.
-This thesis is due to the mixture of very advanced and unskilled techniques, stitches and compositions on some textiles.
-A woman may have ‘modernised’ her mother’s stitches without having her experience and skills.
-Or, a woman may finish a Hedebo embroidery after a long intermission.
-An embroidery she herself began when her eyes and hands had the suppleness and calmness of youth.
-Several of the exhibited embroideries consist of different qualities of linen, where later variations have been patched onto older ones.
+Analyses of individual textiles suggest that several women may have worked on the same piece of Hedebo embroidery, or that one woman worked on it over a period of several years.
+This theory arises from the mixture of highly advanced and more rudimentary techniques, stitches, and compositions found on some textiles.
+A woman might have 'modernized' her mother’s stitches without possessing the same experience and skill, or she may have completed a Hedebo embroidery after a long hiatus—an embroidery she had started when her eyes and hands still had the suppleness and calmness of youth.
+Several of the exhibited pieces consist of different qualities of linen, with later variations patched onto older sections.
 Other examples clearly show how an old collar can be added to, with new needle lace in buttonhole stitches, or a new border of ”Baldyring” net.

 Bente Larsen født 1933 på Grevegård, ses her med en krave med udklipshedebo syet af hendes oldemor Birthe Nielsdatter (1840-1917), der drev Grevegård fra 1866 - 1899 sammen med sin mand.